Questions to use when analyzing any primary source:

 When was the source created: during the event, soon after or much later?

-What do we know about the time period in which it was created (the social, political and economic context)?
+What do we know about the time period and location in which it was created (the social, political and economic context)?

 Where was the source created and under what conditions?